andrew/ultimate-awesome/README.md

 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
 - [awesome-react-native](https://github.com/wabg/awesome-react-native) - React Native 学习资源精选仓库(汇聚知识，分享精华).
-- [awesome-fluid-dynamics](https://github.com/lento234/awesome-fluid-dynamics) - A curated list of repositories related to fluid dynamics.
 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit CircuitPython rp2040 MacroPad.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-static-hosting-and-cms](https://github.com/b-long/awesome-static-hosting-and-cms) - A collection of awesome static hosting & CMS providers.